PhilipDaniels/ConfigZilla/README.md

   override the values set in ConfigZilla.
 In other words, ConfigZilla\Transforms can be used to set defaults, and ProjectX\Transforms can *optionally* override them.

-  The syntax for escaping a variable name in the Xslt file is now $$$(Variable) rather than \$(Variable), because the latter was frequently used in file paths.

   The XmlDeserializeConfigSectionHandler class now supports validation using System.ComponentModel.DataAnnotations attributes. n.b.
 If upgrading from version 1.*, the copy of XmlDeserializeConfigSectionHandler in your ConfigZilla